sachinlala/SimplifyLearning/README.md

-# JavaPerfTests
+# SimplifyLearning
+An anthology of programs to assert the behavior of different APIs in Java SE, from a functional and technical perspective.

+## StringOpsPerformance
-Performance Tests to compare methods in Java SE which have similar functional objective.
+Performance Tests to compare operations on a String.